aaron1729/RAG-chatbot/README.md

     - [x] track which threads are unragged or have been updated since last getting ragged.
     - [x] update the index.
     - [ ] toggle "RAG chat" on and off.
-- [ ] make a rag chat engine that references previous threads when responding.
 - [ ] enable streaming responses.
 - [ ] host on a server!